ffhighwind/Fasterflect/Fasterflect/README.md

 ## [ValueTypeHolder](https://github.com/ffhighwind/fasterflect/blob/master/Fasterflect/Fasterflect/ValueTypeHolder.cs)

-Value types must be wrapped with a ValueTypeHolder to work with the reflection delegates.
+Value types (structs) must be wrapped with a ValueTypeHolder to work with the reflection delegates.
 The alternative to this approach would be to make the first argument a ref object for all delegates.
 I have decided against doing this because value types are not supposed to be passed by reference and forcing the user to type ref for every call is tedious and it would reduce the performance for reference types.